cptrodgers/cptrodgers.github.io/_posts/2014-3-3-Hello-World.md

 title: Use Dockerfile with Private Dependencies in Rust
 published: true
 ---
-# Using Docker to Build Rust Project with Publish and Private Dependencies (Git)

 Rust is an awesome programming language.
 It has more selling points such as Fast, Concurrent, and Safe (Memory safe, concurrent safe, ...).
 But, as a young language, it also has some downsides; one of them is compiling time.
 The contributors of compiling time are Updating Index, Downloading, Checking, Optimizing, etc. Nowadays, almost companies want to add, test, and deploy with small lifecycle feature/fix development.
 This post will be focusing on improving the build flow of rust project by using Dockerfile, private dependencies, and multi-stage of Docker build.

-# Private github repo and how to use it while docker build
+## Private github repo and how to use it while docker build

 First, we will come to a simple example.
 The project contains one private lib, it's stored by Github.
 In Rust project, you can use git source as a dependency; You can read at [here](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories).
 Git location in Cargo.toml is using the `master` branch as the default branch.
 You can specify your code by: `revision (commit)`, `tag`, or `branch`.
 Examples: